Back 2 School Festival requests monetary donations for 'Pack the Bus' event

-BOONE — While the Back 2 School Festival, which benefits Watauga County Public Schools, has modified its plans for school supply donations due to the COVID-19 pandemic, festival organizers are asking community members for monetary donations in place of school supplies during the 2020 Pack the Bus event, which launches on July 4 at two locations in Boone.
+BOONE — While the Back 2 School Festival has modified its plans for school supply donations due to the COVID-19 pandemic, festival organizers are asking community members for monetary donations in place of school supplies during the 2020 Pack the Bus event, which launches on July 4 at two locations in Boone.

 “Since we will not be able to do our usual July 4 parade kickoff, we need all the help we can get, and due to COVID-19.
 We expect greater need than ever,” said Matthew Lucas, publicity coordinator.
 “We’re still doing the Pack the Bus campaign, but we don’t quite know what the school supply list is going to look like yet.
 So, what we’re asking people to do now, if at all possible, is give us monetary donations.”